All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 - Why does this song bring tears?

-- Why does this silence feel heavy?
+- Why does silence feel heavy?

-These are not data questions.
+These are not empirical questions.

 They are structural intuitions.